 The good news is that you can also buy natural wood pellets in stores like Home Depot.

 You also have many options like the Timberline series or the Traeger Pro series from Traeger which are the best outdoor cooking choices for food enthusiasts.

-This will reduce the risk of leaving residues and bacteria on the grill.
-Use enough wood pellets on the grill and make sure to save the unused pellets for your next cooking.
+It reduces the risk of leaving residues and bacteria on the grill.
+Use enough wood pellets on the grill and save the unused pellets for your next cooking.